Alfred Sorensen: India

 A profound experience occurred to Sorensen while he was on his third visit to Sri Ramana in 1940: "Suddenly, out of the pure akasha and living Silence, there sounded upon Emmanuel [his preferred name for himself] these five words ‘We are always aware, Sunyata!’"
-Sorensen took these five words to be mantra, initiation and name.
+Sorensen took these five words to be a mantra, initiation and name.
 He would use the name Sunyata, or subtle variations on it for the rest of his life.

 Although Sorensen, or Sunyata, as he came to be known for the last forty four years of his life, kept his Almora hut as his base he would continue to travel around India visiting friends and ashrams, especially during the cold, Himalayan winter months.
-Sunyata met many prominent spiritual teachers in addition to Ramana Maharshi, including Anandamayee Ma, Yashoda Ma (Mirtola), Swami Ramdas and Neem Karoli Baba.
+Sunyata met many prominent spiritual teachers in addition to Ramana Maharshi, including Anandamayee Ma, Yashoda Ma (Mirtola), Swami Ramdas, Baba Hari Dass, and Neem Karoli Baba.

 Sunyata lived in India as a sadhu or ascetic, subsisting on donations.
 Although in 1950 he accepted half of a grant of 100 Rs a month offered to him by the Birla Foundation, a charitable body.
 He subsisted on this goodwill and the vegetables he grew in his garden until he moved to California a quarter of a century later.

-From at least the 1930s Sunyata wrote diaries and reflections.
-His writing used a highly idiosyncratic, playful language to express the spiritual concepts that he focussed on.
+From at least the 1930s, Sunyata wrote diaries and reflections.
+His writing used a highly idiosyncratic, playful language to express the spiritual concepts that he focused on.
 He often combined English and Sanskrit, used obscure literary terms or invented his own words.
 In 1945 he wrote Memory, an autobiography, which is the core of Sunyata – The life and sayings of a rare-born mystic.
 Sunyata continued to write throughout his life and another collection of his writings is collected in Dancing with the Void.
 He acquired Indian citizenship in 1953.